Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

 In the command examples in this procedure, `PRODUCT_VERSION` refers to the current installed version of the UAN product.
 Replace `PRODUCT_VERSION` with the UAN version number string when executing the commands.

+## User Access Networking

-User access may be configured to use either a direct connection to the UANs from the sites user network, or one of two optional user access networks implemented within the HPE Cray EX system.
-The two optional networks are the Customer Access Network \(CAN\) or Customer High Speed Network \(CHN\).
+User access may be configured to use either a direct connection to the UANs from the site's user network, or one of two optional user access networks implemented within the HPE Cray EX system.
+The two optional networks are the Customer Access Network \(CAN\) and Customer High Speed Network \(CHN\).
 The CAN is a VLAN on the Node Management Network \(NMN\), whereas the CHN is over the High Speed Network \(HSN\).

-By default, a direct connection to the sites user network is assumed and the Admin must define the interface and default route using the `customer_uan_interfaces` and `customer_uan_routes` structures.
-When CAN or CHN are selected, the interfaces and default route are setup automatically.
+By default, a direct connection to the site's user network is assumed and the Admin must define the interface(s) and default route using the `customer_uan_interfaces` and `customer_uan_routes` structures.
+If `uan_can_setup` is a true value, user access will be over CAN or CHN depending on what the system default route is set to in SLS.

+* When CAN is set as the system default route in SLS, the bonded CAN interfaces are determined automatically.
+The default route is set to the bonded CAN interface `can0`.

+* When CHN is set as the system default route in SLS, the CHN IP is added to `hsn0` and the default route is set to the CHN.

+* The Admin may override the CAN/CHN default route by setting `uan_customer_default_route` to true and defining the default route in `customer_uan_routes`.

+## Procedure

 Network configuration settings are defined in the `uan-config-management` VCS repo under the `group_vars/ROLE_SUBROLE/` or `host_vars/XNAME/` directories, where `ROLE_SUBROLE` must be replaced by the role and subrole assigned for the node in HSM, and `XNAME` with the xname of the node.
 Values under `group_vars/ROLE_SUBROLE/` apply to all nodes with the given role and subrole.
 Values under the `host_vars/XNAME/` apply to the specific node with the xname and will override any values set in `group_vars/ROLE_SUBROLE/`.
 A yaml file is used by the Configuration Framwork Service \(CFS\).
 The examples in this procedure use `customer_net.yml`, but any filename may be used.
 Admins must create this yaml file and use the variables described in this procedure.